From High Country Gardens in spring 2018.

 I added the red flowered 'Mountain Red' stachys, or Texas betony, to the dining room window garden in 2019, tucked in between the fescue grasses.
 In 2020 I put two in the back of the potting bench curve where it is quite shady.

-The red flowers of the Texas betony are a nice red.
+The red flowers of the Texas betony are a nice clear red.

 Velvety, soft, and cool blue, they go nicely interspersed with golden Japanese forest grasses.